2013 FIA WTCC Race of Japan: Testing and free practice

 Muller led Pepe Oriola at the end of the first test session on Friday which saw a number of red flags.
 Souza spun his China Dragon Racing Chevrolet at turn eight, Mikhail Kozlovskiy was the next to get stuck in the gravel while Norbert Michelisz put his Zengő Motorsport Honda also ended his session in the gravel traps.

 Monteiro headed a Honda 1–2 in free practice one with Izawa second fastest, championship leader Muller was third.
 Marc Basseng was black flagged having been towed out of the gravel trap at Turn 8.

 Muller was on top in free practice two, Alex MacDowall was second having led the session earlier on.
-Tom Chilton had a near–miss with his RML team–mate and had to go off the track onto the grass to avoid collecting Muller.
+Tom Chilton had a near–miss with his RML teammate and had to go off the track onto the grass to avoid collecting Muller.

 Qualifying

 The four Honda cars led by Gabriele Tarquini were the first out on track at the start of Q1.
 Chilton was fastest earlier on in the session with MacDowall third.
 Monteiro went to the top of the times 8 minutes in before he was deposed by the fellow Honda of Michelisz.
 Muller moved to the top of the times with 3 minutes remaining, James Thompson moved into the top 12 at the expense of Charles Ng.
 Izawa was outside the top 12 and made a last attempt to get through to the second part of qualifying but a trip out onto the grass meant he failed to improve his time, ensuring Robert Huff in 12th was safely through to the next session.

 Early on in Q2, Michelisz led the RML drivers in the times while Thompson opted not to go out straight away.
 At the halfway point of the session all the drivers were it the pit lane, Oriola and MacDowall went out before Thompson went out for the first time with just under four minutes left of the session.
 Oriola looked to be setting a quick lap but failed to improve in the last sector, MacDowall went up to second with Thompson on his first timed lap did not improve from 12th.
 Muller had a slide at turn one while Tarquini went off a Turn 3 and narrowly avoided the tyre wall.
 At the end of the session Michelisz stayed on top to secure his first pole position of the season, MacDowall in second was the best placed independent driver while Mehdi Bennani finished tenth to take pole for race two.